junxit/us-congress-bills-112/metadata.md

 - 2012-08-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/31/2012 H5506)
 - 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/31/2012 H5506)
 - 2012-08-02 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 493.
+- 2012-12-19 — Amendment SA 3406 agreed to in Senate by Unanimous Consent.
+- 2012-12-19 — Amendment SA 3406 proposed by Senator Merkley for Senator Kohl. (consideration: CR S8229-8230; text: CR S8229-8230) In the nature of a substitute.
+- 2012-12-19 — Measure laid before Senate by unanimous consent. (consideration: CR S8229-8230)
+- 2012-12-19 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-19 — Senate amendment agreed to: Amendment SA 3406 agreed to in Senate by Unanimous Consent.
+- 2012-12-19 — Senate amendment proposed (on the floor): Amendment SA 3406 proposed by Senator Merkley for Senator Kohl.(consideration: CR S8229-8230; text: CR S8229-8230)
+- 2012-12-19 — Senate amendment submitted